How Listerine Reframed a Problem and watched their profits soar

 “There,” I said,” is something to hang our hat on.”

-And Halitosis (unpleasant breath) was framed as a medical condition that could be solved and of course, the solution was Listerine mouthwash.
+Halitosis (unpleasant breath) was framed as a medical condition that could be solved, and of course, the solution was Listerine mouthwash.

-And in just 7 years their annual sales increased by 4000%
+In just 7 years, their annual sales increased by 4000%

 Problem selling, or problem-centric selling, is the art of pinpointing a customer’s need or problem before they’ve even become aware of it and building awareness around that problem.